Welcome to our new website!

 Log In Issues

-If you are an individual or organizational member experiencing difficulty with log in or access to the site, or if you are a non-member who wants to set a non-member profile, please go to the Log in Help article for further information.
+If you are an individual or organizational member experiencing difficulty with logging in or accessing the site, or if you are a non-member who wants to set a non-member profile, please go to the Log in Help article for further information.

-If you need help to edit your profile, please go to Editing Individual and Organizational Profiles.
-This article contains information updated November 2022, following some changes to the website structure.
+If you need help editing your profile, please go to Editing Individual and Organizational Profiles.
+This article contains information updated in November 2022, following some changes to the website structure.

 PROPOSED AMENDMENT TO CHAPTER 5230